pouyantabrizi/SpringBoot-HelloWorld/README.md

 # SpringBoot-HelloWorld

 Hi, I want to help you here with the simplest methods to pay attention only to the main content so that you can develop Spring Boot projects everywhere with Gradle build tools, without IDEs.
+*This tutorial is a summary of the main Spring.io site tutorial and some other resources*

 ## Lessons:
    - [Lesson-1: What is the Spring Boot?](#lesson-one)